The Office of Community Literacy Programs oversees Adult, Family, and Early Childhood Literacy programs through the Kettering City School District.

 ASPIRE: HSE and ESOL

-Kettering ABLE operates with the support and monitoring of Ohio ABLE (a member of the Ohio Department of Higher Education).
+Kettering Aspire operates with the support and monitoring of Ohio Aspire (a member of the Ohio Department of Higher Education).
 The Ohio Department of Higher Education is the governing board for public colleges, universities, and adult education centers in Ohio.

-The ABLE (Adult Basic Literacy Education) Program helps adults learn basic literacy skills, math skills, and work towards earning their GED Diploma.
-ABLE also assists adults who are learning English as a second language.
-All ABLE classes are free.
+The Aspire Program helps adults learn basic literacy skills, math skills, and work towards earning their High School Equivalncy.
+Aspire also assists adults who are learning English as a second language.
+All Aspire classes are free.

 Click below for more information on our FREE classes, including upcoming orientation dates.